 Top 10 Tips for Practicing Stay-at-Home Food Safety

 People around the world are practicing social distancing and self-isolation at home, which means more home-cooked meals and an increased need for proper food handling, storage and cooking techniques.

-“With more people cooking their own meals at home, it’s important to practice the highest standards of food safety, cleanliness and hygiene,” says Lisa Yakas, consumer product expert at NSF International.
+“With more people cooking their own meals at home, it’s important to practice the highest standards of food safety, cleanliness and hygiene,” says Lisa Yakas, consumer product expert at NSF.
 “While the latest science shows the coronavirus is not transmitted by food, it’s always important to follow food safety tips to avoid other risks like E. coli, Salmonella, yeast and mold, which may result in foodborne illness.”

 1. Avoid overpacking your refrigerator

 It may be tempting to overpack and stuff your refrigerator with stockpiled groceries but remember air circulation is needed to keep foods cool.
 Use a thermometer to make sure foods inside the fridge are kept at 40˚ F (4˚ C) or below.
 This may mean adjusting the temperature of the fridge lower than 40˚ F (4˚ C).
 While you want to avoid overpacking your fridge, keep in mind that a freezer is more efficient when kept full.